 First, you'll conduct a needs analysis of employees and the job.
 You'll find out what the employees already know about the training topic and what they need to know for effective job performance.
 This includes:

 - Job processes.

 - Alternative methods.

 Second, you'll conduct research.
-Online research and one-on-one interviews.
 Talk to a range of staff with experience about the particular job need.
 Understand how they complete it, the steps they use, the order of the steps, etc.